Kitchen Conservatory

 Dawn Meyer - Guest Chef at Kitchen ConservatoryDawn Meyer

-Dawn Meyer has been teaching cooking classes for ten years.
+Dawn Meyer has been teaching cooking classes for over ten years.
 She specializes in the cuisines of Mexico and Spain, which trace her family heritage.
 Plus, she enjoys teaching charming classes for children and gingerbread house making.
 She team-teaches couples classes with her brother-in-law and amateur cook, Larry Meyers.

 St. Louis Chef / Cooking Class Instructor List Divider Icon